ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 * Interactivity
 * Use in a wide variety of disciplines, not just data science
 * Broad base of user-contributed packages
-* Easy to learn syntax that encourages good habits
+* Easy-to-learn syntax that encourages good habits

 Prerequisites